 Non-Hodgkin lymphoma is the name for many cancers that affect your lymphocytes (white blood cells).
 As part of your immune system, these cells play an important role in fighting infections.
 However, when they grow abnormally, lymphocytes can become cancerous.

-Non-Hodgkin lymphoma starts in either B-cells (which create antibodies that fight infection) or T-cells (which help B-cells make antibodies and may kill cancer cells).
+Non-Hodgkin lymphoma starts in either B-cells (which create antibodies that fight infection) or T-cells (which help B-cells make antibodies and might kill cancer cells).
 Some non-Hodgkin lymphomas are aggressive and grow quickly.
 Others grow and spread slowly (indolent).

-At the UW Carbone Cancer Center, hematologic, or blood-related, cancer specialists care for people with all types of non-Hodgkin lymphoma.
-We are Wisconsin’s only National Cancer Institute Comprehensive Cancer Center.
+At the UW Health | Carbone Cancer Center, hematologic or blood-related cancer specialists care for people with all types of non-Hodgkin lymphoma.
+We are Wisconsin’s only Comprehensive Cancer Center, as designated by the National Cancer Institute.
 Our expert care begins with a careful diagnosis so you can get the best possible treatment.

 Symptoms and diagnosis